-The Harbour Winn OCU Film Institute
+The Harbour Winn Film Institute

 The Oklahoma City University Film Institute offers the university and the greater Oklahoma City community the opportunity to view classic and contemporary international films.
-Since 1982, the institute has been screening eight to ten films per year on designated Sunday afternoons to an audience of 150 to 400 people.
+Since 1982, the institute has been screening eight to 12 films per year on designated days to an audience of 100 to 400 people.
 Each year the series focuses on a theme, and reading material on the theme and series films is available at the showings.
 A discussion session follows each screening.
 The films are also available for university courses.
-The film series is supported by

-Oklahoma City University, the Oklahoma City University Film Institute Endowment, the designated endowment in the Community Foundation of the Kirkpatrick Family Fund, and the Thatcher Hoffman Smith Endowment for the Center for Interpersonal Studies through Film and Literature.
-The 2017-2018 academic year will be the Film Institute's 36th year.
+The film series is supported by Oklahoma City University, the Oklahoma City University Film Institute Endowment, the designated endowment in the Community Foundation of the Kirkpatrick Family Fund, and the Thatcher Hoffman Smith Endowment for the Center for Interpersonal Studies through Film and Literature.
+The 2018-2019 academic year will be the Film Institute's 37th vear.